temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

   - filtered-lists
   - visibility
 ssdi:
-  - Support for Cassandra as a Visibility database will be deprecated from Temporal Server v1.21 onwards.
-Check [Server release notes](https://github.com/temporalio/temporal/releases) for updates.
+  - Support for Cassandra as a Visibility database is deprecated beginning with Temporal Server v1.21.
+    For updates, check the [Temporal Server release notes](https://github.com/temporalio/temporal/releases).
   - We recommend migrating from Cassandra to any of the other supported databases for Visibility.
 ---